danieljwait/e2ee-messenger/Writeup/README.md

 <img src="./media/image2.png" style="width:2.90909in;height:2.10372in" alt="Chart, pie chart Description automatically generated" />

 The results from this question show me that the most used messaging app among the respondents was WhatsApp (42%), followed by Snapchat (33%) – both privacy-focused, end-to-end encrypted messaging apps with Snapchat defaulting to deleting users’ messages after 24 hours.
 This, along with the results from question 1, confirm to me that the respondents are suitable representative for the solution’s stakeholders.
 Also of note is the fact that Discord (17%) came in 3<sup>rd</sup>.
-This means that *1.2.1* *Existing Program – Discord* was a suitable investigation as it is relevant to at least 17% of the survey’s respondents and, by extension, solution stakeholders.
+This means that Discord will be a suitable investigation as it is relevant to at least 17% of the survey’s respondents and, by extension, solution stakeholders.

 Question 3 – “What is your favourite feature of messaging apps?”